-Home / Expertise / People services / Employment law and HR
+Home / Expertise / Employment and business immigration / Employment law and HR

 Employment law and HR

-The landscape of employment law is ever changing.
-We help clients to navigate this rapidly evolving area of law cost-effectively, providing accurate advice, support and guidance tailored to your specific needs.
+The landscape of employment law is ever-changing.
+We help clients to navigate this rapidly evolving area of law by offering employment law advice cost-effectively, providing accurate legal advice, support and guidance tailored to your specific needs.

-Our employment lawyers work with both employers and employees across the UK and regularly deal with clients from London, Birmingham and throughout the Midlands to advise and resolve employment law issues.
+Our employment lawyers work with employers and employees across England and Wales and regularly deal with clients from London, Birmingham, and Midlands to advise and resolve employment law issues.

-Our employment law solicitors work with employers like you, across a wide variety of industry sectors to help avoid and manage issues and protect and defend your business should the need arise.
+Our employment law solicitors work with employers across a wide variety of industry sectors to help avoid and manage issues and protect and defend your business should the need arise.

 Our expertise

-With the law regularly updating, and new cases being decided daily, we produce a monthly e-bulletin which will keep you updated with any major changes or milestone decisions.
+With the law regularly changing and new employment cases being decided daily, we produce a monthly e-bulletin which will keep you updated with any significant changes or milestone decisions.
 You can sign up to receive our e-bulletin here.

 Managing performance